lenerd/au-syssec-e21-exercises/04_link_layer_security/readme.md

 Because not all interfaces support monitor mode and this functionality is typically not available in Virtual Machines, we already provide packet captures of the handshake for the two access points in this repository, and refer interested readers to [a tutorial](https://www.aircrack-ng.org/doku.php?id=cracking_wpa) for more details.

-Your first task is to find a dictionary of common passwords in English to run the attack, and to discover the link layer address of the access point.
+Your first task is to find a dictionary of common passwords in English to run the attack, and to discover the link layer address (MAC) of the access point.
 With these informations, you can then run:

 ```